okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/brands/index.md

 > **Note:** Multibrand customization is available on both Okta Identity Engine and Okta Classic Engine.

 Multibrand customizations allow customers to use one org to manage multiple brands and multiple custom domains.
-This drastically simplifies multi-tenant architectures, where customers used to have to create multiple orgs to satisfy branding requirements.
-Multibrand customizations allow orgs to create up to three custom domains (more upon request), which can be mapped to multiple sign-in pages, multiple sets of emails, error pages, and multiple versions of the Okta End User Dashboard.
+This drastically simplifies multi-tenant architectures, where customers had to create multiple orgs to satisfy branding requirements.
+Multibrand customizations allow orgs to create up to three custom domains (more upon request), which you can map to multiple sign-in pages, multiple sets of emails, error pages, and multiple versions of the Okta End-User Dashboard.

 In addition, multibrand allows you to customize many other settings per brand: